digipres/publications/ipres/ipres-2019/papers/discussions-on-the-realization-technologies-of-web-archiving-and.md

   of web archiving and the requirements for the system platform.
 It is hoped to provide reference for other institutes to carry out the related work.
 creators:
-- Danyang, Zhao
+- Zhao Danyang
-- Shiyan, Ji
+- Ji Shiyan
 date: null
 document_url: https://services.phaidra.univie.ac.at/api/object/o:1082720/download
 grand_parent: iPRES